Signed in as:

 The return journey will follow a complementary path—down the Solimões, up the Rio Negro, across the Tapajós confluence, and back down the mainstem to the Atlantic—allowing us to repeat key sampling sites to detect change over time and confirm patterns observed on the upstream transit.

 This expedition will not be tourism.
-It will be partnership, accountability, and slow, deliberate presence.
+It will be partnership, accountability, and slow, deliberate presence, with a core focus on ocean conservation.

 Mission Objectives